UCLA School of Theater, Film and Television: Undergraduate program

-The undergraduate program requires an interview/audition process for all applicants.
 The program teaches the general studies of theater broadly, before allowing the student to study their specified area of study.

 Graduate program

 Offering Master of Fine Arts and Doctor of Philosophy degrees, the graduate program requires an audition for all acting applicants and a possible interview for other candidates.
-Each applicant must apply for a specific area of study.

 Department of Film, Television and Digital Media

 The different areas of studies in the Department of Film, Television and Digital Media consist of: